googleapis/js-genai/codegen_instructions.md

 #### Gemini 3

-Thinking is on by default for `gemini-3-pro-preview`.
+Thinking is on by default for `gemini-3-pro-preview` and `gemini-3-flash-preview`.
 It can be adjusted by using the `thinkingLevel` parameter.

-- **Low**: Minimizes latency and cost.
-Best for simple instruction following or chat.
+- **`MINIMAL`:** (Gemini 3 Flash Only) Constrains the model to use as few tokens as possible for thinking and is best used for low-complexity tasks that wouldn't benefit from extensive reasoning.
+- **`LOW`**: Constrains the model to use fewer tokens for thinking and is suitable for simpler tasks where extensive reasoning is not required.
+- **`MEDIUM`**: (Gemini 3 Flash only) Offers a balanced approach suitable for tasks of moderate complexity that benefit from reasoning but don't require deep, multi-step planning.
-- **High**: (Default) Maximizes reasoning depth.
+- **`HIGH`**: (Default) Maximizes reasoning depth.
+The model may take significantly longer to reach a first token, but the output will be more thoroughly vetted.

 ```javascript
 import { GoogleGenAI } from "@google/genai";